mike-starr/slipstream/README.md

 ![](https://github.com/varexi/slipstream/raw/master/docs/images/screenshot.png)

 slipstream is an alternative to the official Curse addon client in early development.
-It was created primarily for my own use and as a means to learn the underlying frameworks.
+I'm doing this as a hobby project to learn Vue.js and Electron development, so I wouldn't count on serious support or exhaustive feature list.
+If you're looking for something a little more complete, I'd suggest [WowUp](https://wowup.io)

+Apparently the company that acquired CurseForge is, at some point in the future, planning to remove the APIs on which third-party addon managers depend, so this app may have a short lifespan.

 ## Things that work
 - Search, install, and update from CurseForge.